kevinweber/inline-comments/readme.txt

 == Upgrade Notice ==

 = 1.3 =
+* Disqus integration is no longer supported, but you can still use the previous versions  1.2 or below from https://wordpress.org/plugins/inline-comments/developers/.
 * Inline comments that were assigned to a div or heading (and a few other elements) before this update will not be linked to that element anymore.
 However, those comments are not lost - they are still visible within the regular comment section.
 This bugfix ensures that there are no longer two or more different headings display the same comment section.

 = 1.2 =